 Appoints eight committee members plus a Chair.
-Fall of year before work begins Fills vacancies as needed.
-On-going Deals with conflict of interest or with problem of committee member On-going participation in consultation with the Executive Committee.
+Fall of year before work

+begins

+Fills vacancies as needed.
 On-going

+Deals with conflict of interest or with problem of committee member participation in consultation with the Executive Committee.
+On-going

+On-going

-ALA PUBLIC INFORMATION OFFICE (PIO): RESPONSIBILITIES
+ALA PUBLIC AWARENESS OFFICE (PAO): RESPONSIBILITIES

-Prepares information for press release in print and for ALSC Web site based Midwinter selection on information submitted by committee. meeting
+Prepares information for press release in print and for ALSC website Midwinter selection based on information submitted by committee. meeting